Mazatech/amanithsvg-website/_docs/binding/004-unity.md

 ## SVGRenamerImporter

 This script implements an asset post-processor ([AssetPostprocessor](http://docs.unity3d.com/ScriptReference/AssetPostprocessor.html) class).
 Its task consists in changing the extension of new asset files from `.svg` to `.svg.txt`, so Unity can recognize those files as [text assets](http://docs.unity3d.com/Manual/class-TextAsset.html).

 ---

+# Unity binding FAQ

+## How can I build arm64-v8a target for Android?

+In order to make it work on Android arm64-v8a target platforms you'll need to follow this [guide](https://docs.unity3d.com/Manual/AndroidNativePlugins.html)

+In the detail be sure to browse the `SVGAssets\Plugins\Android\libs\arm64-v8a\libAmanithSVG.so` file in the project window, select it and then from Inspector:
+ * deselect 'Any platform' option, if checked
+ * select 'Include Platforms' --> 'Android' option
+ * select 'ARM64' as CPU
+ * click 'Apply'

+---

+## AmanithSVG on iOS doesn't render the SVG(s) and XCode does not show any messages about it.
+How to fix it?

+Please double check that the folder `Assets/SVGAssets/Plugins/iOS` of your project contains both the static library libAmanithSVG.a and [loader.m](https://github.com/Mazatech/amanithsvg-bindings/blob/master/Unity/Assets/SVGAssets/Plugins/iOS/loader.m)

+---